anish-lakkapragada/tictactoefun/README.md

 hard for me to beat it when it started in the center - maybe that says more about my tictactoe skills or the program.)

+To play simply give it the row and column (separated by a space) that you want to place your O in.
+Please count @ 1, not at 0 - which is suprisingly difficult.

 please improve upon it
 thanks